mendhak/eleventy-satisfactory/README.md

 - `about/index.md` shows how to add a content page.
 - `posts/` has the blog posts but really they can live in any directory.
 They need only the `post` tag to be added to this collection.
-- Use the `eleventyNavigation` key in your front matter to add a template to the top level site navigation.
-For example, this is in use on `index.njk` and `about/index.md`.
 - Content can be any template format (blog posts needn’t be markdown, for example).
 Configure your supported templates in `.eleventy.js` -> `templateFormats`.
 - The `css` and `img` directories in the input directory will be copied to the output folder (via `addPassthroughCopy()` in the `.eleventy.js` file).
 - The blog post feed template is in `feed/feed.njk`.
 This is also a good example of using a global data files in that it uses `_data/metadata.json`.